I Will Repay (novel)

-I Will Repay was written by Baroness Emmuska Orczy and originally published in 1906, this is a sequel novel to the Scarlet Pimpernel.
-The second Pimpernel book written by Orczy, it comes chronologically third in the series, after Sir Percy Leads the Band and before The Elusive Pimpernel.
+I Will Repay is a novel by Baroness Emmuska Orczy, originally published in 1906.
+It is a sequel to The Scarlet Pimpernel and was the second Pimpernel book Orczy wrote, although it comes chronologically third in the series, after Sir Percy Leads the Band and before The Elusive Pimpernel.

+Background

+I Will Repay was the first sequel Orczy wrote to The Scarlet Pimpernel, and it became one of the most popular of her early Pimpernel novels.
+It was published in London by Greening & Co in 1906.

-A notable error by Orczy comes when the climactic chapter ends at the grave of Abélard and Héloïse at Pere Lachaise cemetery; the cemetery was not founded until 1804, over ten years after the events of the story, and Abélard's and Héloïse's remains not moved there until 1817.
+A frequently noted anachronism occurs when the climactic chapter ends at the grave of Abélard and Héloïse at Père Lachaise Cemetery; the cemetery was not founded until 1804, more than ten years after the events of the story, and Abélard's and Héloïse's remains were not moved there until 1817.

-The novel was adapted for film in 1923.

 Plot summary

 The story starts in 1784, before the French Revolution.
 Wealthy Paul Déroulède has offended the young Vicomte de Marny by speaking disrespectfully of his latest infatuation, Adèle de Monterchéri.
 Déroulède had not intended to get into the quarrel but has a tendency to blunder into things -- "no doubt a part of the inheritance bequeathed to him by his bourgeois ancestry."

 Incensed at the slur on Adèle, whom he sees as a paragon of virtue, the Vicomte challenges Déroulède to a duel, a fight which Déroulède does not want - for he knows and respects the boy's father, the Duc de Marny.
 Swords drawn, the fight ensues in the centre of the salon but despite his noble lineage, the Vicomte de Marny is no match for Déroulède's swordplay, especially when addled with wine and rage.
 Déroulède disarms his opponent and having won the duel, draws back but the boy refuses to back down without complete satisfaction and demands that Déroulède get down on his knees and apologize.

 Finally losing his temper with the young Vicomte, Déroulède raises his sword to disarm his protagonist once more, however de Marny lunges wildly at his opponent's breast and manages to literally throw himself on Déroulède's weapon.
 The boy is dead and Déroulède can do nothing but leave the establishment.

 On hearing of the death of his only son, the Duc de Marny (by now a cripple and almost a dotard) is distraught.
 The Duc summons his fourteen-year-old daughter, Juliette, to his side and forces her to swear an oath to ruin Déroulede in revenge for her brother's death, telling her that her brother's soul will remain in torment until the final judgement day should she break her promise.

 The story picks up ten years later, and Citizen Déroulède, though no longer rich, is a lawyer popular with the people and is allowed to go his own way, for Marat has said of him "Il n'est pas dangereux".
 He leads a quiet life, living alone with his mother and his orphaned cousin Anne Mie in the Rue Ecole de Médecine.